Send email to firstname.lastname@example.org

 injured joint if activity is restricted properly.
 If activity is carefully restricted and their people are cautious

 and have patience, most dogs will re-stabilize the joint without surgery.
 If not, surgery will still be available as an option.
 The best surgical option will in most cases be a surgery that does NOT alter the bone structure.
 Bone alteration procedures TPLO and TTA are popular with many vets because these surgeries are very profitable.
 We see more and more unfortunate consequences to these bone alteration procedures.
-There are situations where TPLO or TTA would be appropriate, but for most dogs who cannot re-stabilize the joint using the non-surgical method discussed at this website, the best surgical option will be what is referred to as a "Conventional Stabilization".
-This is simply installing suture which holds the bones while the dog's body develops a renewed capacity to keep the bones in place.
-With large dogs the 'TightRope' procedure, which is one form of conventional stabilization, will be appropriate.
+There are situations where TPLO or TTA would be appropriate, but for most dogs who cannot re-stabilize the joint using the non-surgical method discussed at this website, the best surgical option will be what is referred to as a "Conventional Stabilization" or "Lateral Suture Stabilization".
+This is simply installing suture which holds the bones while the dog's body develops scar tissue which will permanently keep the bones in place.
+With very large active dogs, the 'TightRope' procedure, which is another form of conventional stabilization, will be appropriate.

 ----- I will continue to respond to emails for the time being.
 But eventually I will be gone.
 So if you write and don't get an answer, it is probably because I am no longer available.
 But that won't mean your dog cannot re-stabilize his injured stifle!
 Recovery is usually possible for most dogs without surgery.